jschnall/TextPicker/README.md

 # TextPicker
-Simple customizable replacement for NumberPicker, which can take any string value
+Simple customizable replacement for NumberPicker, which can display string values